brightspot/react-examples/file-uploads/README.md

 ```

 You can also view metadata for an Image by selecting a published Image Item from the dashboard, then clicking on the three ellipsis (**•••**) on the top right of the image, then select **Source Data**.

+Finally, you can choose to display fetch metadata as one large json output.
+The metadata shown in the front-end for this application uses the json data.
 #### Points to note in the front-end application:
 - `createUploadLink`: this function is provided from the NPM package [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client).
 This function creates a terminating Apollo Link for Apollo Client that fetches a [GraphQL multipart request](https://github.com/jaydenseric/graphql-multipart-request-spec) if the GraphQL variables contain files.